 Story of the Donald Stewart Property

 Donald Stewart died in the waning days of the year 1829.
 He owned substantial land and a number of enslaved people in Guilford County, NC.
 Stewart’s 1822 will is rather straightforward.
 He leaves his property to his wife, Susanna.
-Upon Susanna’s death the enslaved property was to be sold and the proceeds given to the children of Stewart’s sister in Scotland, Catherine McKenzie.
+Upon Susanna’s death the enslaved property was to be sold and the proceeds given to the children of Stewart’s sisters in Scotland, Catherine McKenzie and Isabella Robertson.
 When Susanna remarries to a man surnamed Duncan and moves to South Carolina, she “disposed of her life estate in the land.”
 Both Susanna and her new husband agreed to the will.
 A man named Henry Humphreys was administrator for the property even before Donald Stewart’s death.
 Humphries had evidently sold many of the enslaved people and likely some of the land after Stewart’s death.
 In 1832 a court case ensued to discover the value of what was left in the estate and who should lawfully receive it.

 Kenneth McKenzie seems to have believed that he was entitled to a portion of the estate.
 Likely, though I have no evidence, he was related to Catherine Stewart McKenzie.
 Kenneth mentions his hope of receiving an inheritance in both his power of attorney and the will he leaves in the hands of Duncan McLaurin.
 In 1831 attorney George C. Mendenhall writes in a letter to Duncan McLaurin that Kenneth McKenzie is on his way to Greensboro to discover the amount of the property sold and the names and value of the slaves sold.
 However, he also says this information can be easily obtained from Henry Humphreys and Stewart’s widow, Susanna.
 Mendenhall includes in this letter numbers that appear to represent the supposed value of the property.
 Kenneth leaves Richmond County in 1832.